 ABOUT EPDM

-EPDM is a single-ply membrane roofing system, and can be installed directly to a smooth roof deck, or similar to other membrane systems, installed over insulation board, taper board, and coverboard.
+EPDM (ethylene propylene diene monomer) is a single-ply membrane roofing system and can be installed directly to a smooth roof deck, or similar to other membrane systems, installed over insulation board, taper board, and cover board.
 These components can help with overall building energy efficiency in the extreme temperature regions of Arizona.

 EPDM Roof Flagstaff AZ

-There are many different suppliers and manufacturers of TPO membrane, including Carlisle Syntec, Johns Manville, Holcim Elevate, and several smaller brands.
+There are many different suppliers and manufacturers of EPDM membrane including Carlisle Syntec, Johns Manville, Holcim Elevate, and several smaller brands.
 M&M Roofing is experienced in installing all types of EPDM across Arizona.
-EPDM comes in many thicknesses, including 45mil, 60mil, and 90mil.
+EPDM comes in many thicknesses, including 45 mil, 60 mil, and 90 mil.
 EPDM is a synthetic rubber material that is more resistant to hail and other types of physical damage than other types of flat roofing like TPO.

 EPDM roofing has become used less and less on commercial roofs with the advancements in TPO systems and PVC roofs, but it’s still a solid choice for roofs.